The Making of “Flight Risk (2025)”: High-Stakes Suspense in a Confined Space

 “Flight Risk” follows U.S. Deputy Marshal Madolyn Harris (Dockery) as she transports fugitive Winston (Grace), a mob accountant turned government witness, on a flight over .
 Their pilot, Daryl (Wahlberg), initially appears to be a folksy veteran airman but is soon revealed to be a hitman tasked with ensuring Winston never makes it to testify.

-Producers John Fox and of discovered Rosenberg’s spec script and immediately recognized its potential.
+Producers and John Davis of discovered Rosenberg’s spec script and immediately recognized its potential.
 “We fell in love with the script.
 It felt very producible, but also very original,” says Davis.
 When Mel Gibson’s agent reached out, they sent him the script, and he came on board to direct.

 The Volume: Creating Alaska in Las Vegas